Entrepreneurship & Innovation

 BEST Aspiring Entrepreneur Program

 Gifts from SproutBox, Ice Miller LLP, and David Shane support three teams with a $5,000 stipend, which is divided between the members evenly and disbursed as a scholarship.
 The three teams are given work space at the School of Informatics and Computing in order to develop their ventures during the summer term.
 All teams are mentored by Brad Wisler, Co-founder of SproutBox; Dustin DuBois, Partner at Ice Miller; and Travis Brown, SoIC Director of Strategic Initiatives & Entrepreneurship, weekly to develop their business/product and a draft of an executive summary and presentation.
-The teams are encouraged to apply to the annual BEST Competition with their final drafts.

 If you are interested in the BEST Aspiring Entrepreneur Program, please email Travis J. Brown, Director of Strategic Initiatives & Entrepreneurship (email@example.com).